isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-24-post-the-golden-age-of-malay-cinema-1947-1972.md

 <i>The authors have jointly curated a book display “ The Golden Age of Malay Cinema”, at the Lee Kong Chian Reference Library, Level 8, National Library Building.
 The display ends on 30 May 2015.</i>

-#### **NOT LOST IN TRANSLATION**
+#### ***Not* Lost in Translation**

  Now, to increase my income, a friend of mine told me that, “Now, you can do some part-time work or subtitling for the film… In the pictures, we had to subtitle in English.
 He said, “You go to the studio, you write down the whole script yourself, then you write in English, you type it out, number it and then give it to the staff at the studio and they will do the work for you … But the amount of work was so much … after I’d finished my work in the evening at 5 o’clock, I go to the studio and work there until 12 o’clock…” (Bana Nazeem.
 1981, November 22.
 Pioneers of Singapore (oral interview), reel 3, p.
-3. Retrieved from the National Archives of Singapore)
+3. Retrieved from the National Archives of Singapore).

 After World War II, Shaw and Cathay realised that including subtitles in foreign-language films was a surefire way to attract local audiences to cinemas and ensure extended movie runs.
 Malay fans, enamoured of Bollywood films, soon formed snaking queues at Taj and Garrick cinemas in Geylang in the 1950s and 60s,[^35] thanks to the Malay subtitles in Hindi films.[^36] In fact, a decade before Hindustani megastar Dev Anand kept Malays gripped to their seats with his enigmatic fighting scenes, Chinese-educated masses in Singapore who did not understand English had already been drawn to American and British films because the screenings had included Chinese subtitles.[^37]

 Due to increasing demand, a pool of specialists and operators was employed to translate the foreign plots and lines.[^38] In 1948, it was reported that there was only a handful of such specialists in Singapore and their job was described as “one of the hardest and most exciting tasks in the cinema business”.[^39] For the 1948 blockbuster Hamlet, Cathay employed a Hong Kong graduate, Lau Shing-yuen, to translate and prepare slides for its Chinese film subtitles[^40] that were projected onto a small screen beneath the main screen.
 Getting the Chinese characters printed on the glass slides was a two-step process; first, painting the Chinese words in ink over the little glass slides followed by scratching the Chinese characters onto the glass surface with a metal stylus.